CredentialEngine/credential-registry-ingest-examples/index.md

 data policy, and if some required data is missing, error messages will help operators identify the missing data.
 After correcting the data, the Credential Registry Publish Action can be triggered again to publish the data.

+### A note on publishing Graphs

+This tool is capable of processing input objects in the form of a [JSON-LD graph](https://www.w3.org/TR/json-ld/#named-graphs), meaning that if it includes a `@graph` property at the top level, the entities within it must each have an `@id` property that is the canonical URL for that entity.
+This tool will interpret an entity included in a graph that you have included in source URLs as a convenience to load many documents at once with one HTTP request rather than needing to make individual calls for each URL.
+However, if you use this approach, you must ensure that the `@id` properties of each entity are the canonical URLs for those entities.
+It is possible to introduce errors that will not be caught by the tool if you tell it to trust you on bad data.

 ## How to use the Credential Registry Publish Action